-Double bedroom with adjacent bathroom, mezzanine with double bed.
+Double bedroom with adjacent shower room, mezzanine with double bed.
 Can be closed off from the rest of the house.

 Kitchen opening out onto the terrace and gardens

-Sitting room with inglenook fireplace and original flagstone floors
+Sitting room with log burner in an inglenook fireplace and original flagstone floors

 *Please note: this cottage lies at the heart of an organic working dairy farm along with the usual accompanying noises.
 For important safety and insurance reasons, the farm buildings and farm area are out of bounds to guests*